pycom/pycom-documentation/chapter/gettingstarted/registration/cellular.md

 We recommend you contact your local cellular providers to check their plans surrounding LTE CAT-M1 and NB-IoT.
 By contacting them you will show the carriers that there is local interest in deploying such networks.

+You can find a map of deployed networks and open labs, [here](https://www.gsma.com/iot/deployment-map/#deployments).